davecan/Sane/README.md

 Major features distinguishing this framework include:

-* Extensive use of domain model and view model classes
+* Extensive use of domain repositories with domain model classes, and separate view model classes
 * Automapper functionality, allowing mapping recordsets to domain objects (and objects to objects etc)
 * Extensive use of linked lists and iterators
 * Enumerable methods like `All/Any` boolean tests, `Min/Max/Sum`, `Map/Select` for projections, and `Where` for filters, with basic lambda-style expressions supported